 What is a breast reduction?

 These procedures may be covered by insurance companies as long as certain criteria are met.
 There is wide variability in what documentation is required, but most providers require demonstration of conservative measures for several months leading up to the decision for surgery.
-In addition, the surgeon will need to estimate the weight of breast to be removed.
+In addition, the surgeon performing breast reduction surgery will need to estimate the weight of breast to be removed.
 Problems such as recurrent infections or rashes in the breast fold requiring antifungal medication or antibiotics, attempts at weight reduction through diet and exercise, reliance on medication for neck or back pain, photos or other documentation of grooves along the shoulder from bra straps must also be documented.
-Even then, there are sometimes inconsistencies in authorizing this type of surgery.
+Even then, there are sometimes inconsistencies in authorizing this type of plastic surgery.
 A letter from the physician to the insurance company or a possible peer-to-peer conversation can sometimes help in case of a denial.

 How is breast reduction performed?